12 Best Movies About Sisters to Watch With Your Sister

 YouTube/Movieclips Trailer Vault

-This mother-daughter drama depicts the grief caused by deep-seated family secrets.
+More about a sisterhood of women (known as the Ya-Yas) than the actual sibling relationships of the protagonist, this drama depicts the grief caused by deep-seated family secrets.
 Sandra Bullock plays a city girl haunted by her past.
-Ellen Burstyn is her misunderstood mom who happens to have a a group of besties, who work to heal the rift with her daughter.
-When Sandra finally figures out the secret, she forgives her mom and becomes the newest member of the Ya-Ya’s.
-Need a good cry?
-Watch one of these best tearjerker movies.
+Ellen Burstyn is her misunderstood mom whose group of besties work to heal the rift between mother and daughter.
+When Sandra finally figures out her mom’s secret, she forgives her—and is welcomed in as the youngest member of the Ya-Ya’s.
+These are the movies from your childhood that your kids will love!

 ‘Sisterhood of the Traveling Pants’